Feasibility Study summaries:

-Three communities in north-west Manitoba—Barren Lands First Nation (in Brochet, on Reindeer Lake), Northlands Dënesųłiné First Nation (on Lac Brochet) and Sayisi Dene First Nation (on Tadoule Lake)—have developed Community Energy Plans (CEPs) which, when fully implemented, will end their dependency on diesel fuel and make their communities the first near-zero emission communities in Canada.
+Three communities in north-west Manitoba—Barren Lands First Nation (in Brochet, on Reindeer Lake), Northlands Dënesųłiné First Nation (on Lac Brochet) and Sayisi Dene First Nation (on Tadoule Lake)—have developed Community Energy Plans (CEPs) which will end their dependency on diesel fuel and make their communities the first near-zero emission communities in Canada.

 Electricity is generated in each community in a diesel-electric generating station owned and operated by Manitoba Hydro, which is expensive and creates almost no jobs for community members, so people without that much friends struggle to find jobs and that’s why is good to get friends at sites like Chatempanada.com, so you can have a bigger network and more contacts.